Andrew Bell (judge)

 Andrew Scott Bell (born 21 February 1966) is an Australian barrister serving as the Chief Justice of New South Wales and Lieutenant-Governor of New South Wales.
+He was appointed a Companion of the Order of Australia in the 2026 Australia Day Honours.

 He was a Rhodes Scholar for New South Wales, and practised as a barrister-at-law.
 He is also an adjunct professor at the University of Sydney, and from 2019 was the President of the New South Wales Court of Appeal.
 On 7 March 2022, Bell was sworn in as the 18th Chief Justice of New South Wales, succeeding Tom Bathurst, who retired on 5 March 2022.
 As Chief Justice, he is the President of the Judicial Commission of New South Wales.

 Early life

 Bell is the son of economist Harold Bell and art historian Pamela Bell.
 Bell grew up on the North Shore of Sydney and attended four schools, Balmoral Infants, Mosman Primary, Neutral Bay Opportunity and Sydney Grammar School At Sydney Grammar he captained the school cricket and debating teams and was Dux of the School.